 You are a beginner if, whether you earn $10,000 or $100,000 a year, you struggle to get to the end of the month.
 You have to do everything in your power to save at least 3 months of your essential expenses (I will tell you how later).

-Let’s be clear: 3 months it’s just the starting point, and it ain’t going to save you if the zombies are coming, but it will help you to cover your basic needs in case of a small emergency (like your car breaking down, or some minor unexpected medical bills).
+Let me be clear: 3 months of expenses is just the starting point, and it ain’t going to save you if the zombies are coming, but it will help you to cover your basic needs in case of a small emergency or sudden expense (like your car breaking down, or some minor unexpected medical bills).

 2. Craftsman

-You are getting the hang of your savings at this level, and you want to step up your game.
-Having 6 months of savings to cover your essential expenses will put you in a much better position.
+You are getting the hang of your savings at this level and want to step up your game.
+Having 6 months’ worth of savings to cover your essential expenses will put you in a much better position.

 Even temporarily losing your job shouldn’t give you too many sleepless nights: you will have plenty of time to figure things out without having to worry about paying your mortgage or rent and your bills.

-This is a good level for most people who have a stable job and are not the sole or primary breadwinner in the house.
+This is a good level for most people who have stable jobs and are not the sole or primary breadwinners in the house.

 3. Master